fluxninja/aperture/docs/content/introduction.md

 Load management, at its core, consists of a control loop that observes, analyzes, and actuates workloads to ensure the stability and reliability of cloud-native applications.

-This control loop is pivotal in both flow control and auto-scaling use cases.
-In flow control, the loop manages workloads to maintain the system within its capacity.
-In auto-scaling scenarios, the control loop adjusts resource allocation in response to demand and performance fluctuations.
+This control loop is pivotal in flow control use cases where it manages workloads to maintain the system within its capacity.

 During the observation phase, an in-built telemetry system continuously monitors service performance and request attributes, allowing the Agent and Controller to